-Discover the benefits of investing with your HSA
+Discover the potential of investing with your HSA

 Cover your short-term health care needs.